dominiksmolinski3/esx_proploot/README.md

 ## Working on
 Adding progressbar while looting

-optimalization (a lot of props = a lot of cpu usage, would like some help)
+optimalization (a lot of props = a lot of cpu usage, would love some help)

 ## Legal